 Is your dream destination a castle in the south of France?
 A picturesque piazza in Rome?
 Ultimately, your budget will decide if that’s a possibility.
 Research your favorite destinations and determine what you can afford.
 From there, look at venues and their specific requirements.

 The location you choose will affect the number of guests you can invite.
 Say you find the perfect restaurant in an Italian villa, but the maximum number of guests is 50.
-It’s always best to choose your location before planning anything else.
+It’s always best to choose your destination location before planning anything else.

 Once you have a location, start drafting your guest list.
 Keep in mind the number of people you can invite, who is able to travel and if it’s affordable.
 On average, destination wedding guests spend $1,422 to cover expenses.
 If you want a large wedding, then it’s best to pick a location that’s easy and affordable to get to.